 “War is not about jumping over logs and burning trucks, or kicking in doors and firing from the hip with grenades hanging from your teeth and a devil-may-care- smile slapped on your face, as the enemy drop like flies.
 It is a heart-wrenching, soul-destroying guilt-ridden and personality- changing experience.”[i] – A.J.
 Belaam

-There was no one initiating instance for the Rhodesian Bush War, rather it was an escalation of conflicts between the Rhodesian security forces and the communist backed Rhodesian black African majority forces that would form the Zimbabwe African National Liberation Army (ZANLA) and Zimbabwe People’s Revolutionary Army (ZIPRA).
+There was no one initiating instance for the Rhodesian Bush War, rather it was an escalation of conflicts between the Rhodesian security forces and the communist-backed Rhodesian black African majority forces that would form the Zimbabwe African National Liberation Army (ZANLA) and Zimbabwe People’s Revolutionary Army (ZIPRA).
 For the purpose of this review, it is nearly impossible to dive into the complex and complicated matters of the ethnic minority and majority and paint the picture of the internal political party divide.
-For the historical nonprofessional the Bush War civil war ranged from July 1964 to December 1979.
-The internationally unrecognized country of Rhodesia faced a three-way conflict after the countries unilateral succession in 1965 from the United Kingdom lead by Rhodesia’s white minority political party.
+For the historical nonprofessional, the Bush War civil war ranged from July 1964 to December 1979.
+The internationally unrecognized country of Rhodesia faced a three-way conflict after the country’s unilateral succession in 1965 from the United Kingdom led by Rhodesia’s white minority political party.

 The author does not necessarily annotate the historical context or political environment occurring in Rhodesia / Zimbabwe during the period of the book.
 This is a sound decision by the author, as it does not distract the reader’s focus.
-Rather it dives deeply and remains focused on the first person narrative of day-to-day survival in the bush with the light infantry, the daily life in Selous Scout selection with the complex government and racial issues only playing a backdrop.
-The narrative focuses on the author’s life; his time growing up within the landlocked plains of Rhodesia, and how that influenced his sense of adventure, the love of the outdoors and ultimately his decision to join the military.
-This sets the tone for the follow on chapters as his childhood and love for nature relates very easily to the audience, mostly those interested in or having experiences within the military.
+Rather it dives deeply and remains focused on the first-person narrative of day-to-day survival in the bush with the light infantry, the daily life in Selous Scout selection with the complex government and racial issues only playing a backdrop.
+The narrative focuses on the author’s life; his time growing up within the landlocked plains of Rhodesia, and how that influenced his sense of adventure, his love of the outdoors, and ultimately his decision to join the military.
+This sets the tone for the follow on chapters as his childhood and love for nature relate very easily to the audience, mostly those interested in or having experiences within the military.

-Once at boil, it ramps up immediately with first hand accounts of the life of a Rhodesian light infantryman through part one of the book and remains fast paced through Operations Hurricane and Firestorm.
-Andy is a superb story teller from the beginning to end of each chapter, drawing in the reader with person first visceral descriptions that practically make the reader ache with the weight of a 66 pound load on ones back while feeling the rampant thirst associated with long range light infantry patrols in the African bush.
+Once at boil, it ramps up immediately with first-hand accounts of the life of a Rhodesian light infantryman through part one of the book and remains fast-paced through Operations Hurricane and Firestorm.
+Andy is a superb storyteller from the beginning to the end of each chapter, drawing in the reader with personal visceral descriptions that practically make the reader ache with the weight of a 66-pound load on one’s back while feeling the rampant thirst associated with long-range light infantry patrols in the African bush.

 Following the introduction to his life and the Rhodesian Light Infantry, Andy pivots into a very descriptive annotation of the Selous Scout assessment course in part two of the book.
-These chapters will be very familiar to those within the special operations community as it relates the trials and tribulations of a rugged outdoors assessment.
+These chapters will be very familiar to those within the special operations community as it relates to the trials and tribulations of a rugged outdoors assessment.
 The assessment is broken down over multiple chapters by phase: Phase One or “Wafa Wafa Wasara Wasara” which is Shona for, “Who dies — dies, who survives — remains”.[ii]
-These are brutal chapters focused on grizzly outdoor survival, physical punishment including starvation, thirst and unrelenting physical fitness regimens.
-Phase Two, focuses on small unit tactics and the mastery of basic insurgent weapons, methods and techniques.
-Culminating in Phase three “Dark Phase” focuses on real world Pseudo- operations.
+These are brutal chapters focused on grizzly outdoor survival, physical punishment including starvation, thirst, and unrelenting physical fitness regimens.
+Phase Two focuses on small unit tactics and the mastery of basic insurgent weapons, methods, and techniques.
+Culminating in Phase three “Dark Phase” focuses on real-world Pseudo- operations.
 Following the very graphic and detailed assessment chapters, each chapter thereafter covers one to two major tactical level operations.

-Although parts one and two of Bush War Operator are truly fascinating and provide first hand glimpses of light infantry operations and the Selous Scout selection, the final chapters of part three really shed impact of reality on the authors life.
+Although parts one and two of Bush War Operator are truly fascinating and provide first-hand glimpses of light infantry operations and the Selous Scout selection, the final chapters of part three really shed the impact of reality on the author’s life.
 Part three follows Andy through the trials of the collapse of the Rhodesian government, and his fall from military prominence.
-His lack of civil specialty training or skill sets forcing him into taking small jobs as a dockworker.
+His lack of civil specialty training or skill sets forced him into taking small jobs as a dockworker.
 Due to the close relationship between the Selous Scouts and the South African military, the author begins taking various military odd jobs that culminate in his participation in a failed coup.
-The chapters regarding his participation in the coup are film worthy and possibly some of the best first hand accounts of survival during a failed operation.
+The chapters regarding his participation in the coup are film worthy and possibly some of the best first-hand accounts of survival during a failed operation.

 The SOFREP article “How to Create American Selous Scouts“ notes, the Rhodesian Selous Scouts found themselves an asymmetric tool of warfare requiring the “upending (of) the conventional military tactics of the day”[iii].
 Their methods are unpalatable in today’s environment, but the results that the very small unit had, describe a methodology to counter an insurgency and how a small force did more with less.”[iv]
 Professional warfighters are always required to deliver results on the battlefield.
 This necessitates the study of tactics, which have achieved success.
 To this end, the author provides multiple chapters outlining the preparation and execution that irregular and asymmetric warriors use.

 Bush War Operator’s Author A.J.
-“Andy” Balaam, provides a 40 year removed take on the training and life of Bush War Operators, before during and after the fall of the Rhodesian Government.
-The author is truly able put a reader into his shoes by providing gut wrenching descriptions of missions and life in the bush.
+“Andy” Balaam, provides a 40-year removed take on the training and life of Bush War Operators, before during, and after the fall of the Rhodesian Government.
+The author is truly able put a reader into his shoes by providing gut-wrenching descriptions of missions and life in the bush.
 The overall style remains engaging and fascinating throughout.
-These men should not be held as a source of inspiration, but rather to the tactician, their lessons shed insight on a form of warfare that when applied to the correct environment provide a way to win.
-Originally published in 2014 then reprinted in 2016, Andy Belaam’s next offering “Further memoirs of a Bush War Operator” went on sale in July 2020.
+These men should not be held as a source of inspiration, but rather as tacticians, their lessons shed insight on a form of warfare that when applied to the correct environment provide a way to win.
+Originally published in 2014 and then reprinted in 2016, Andy Belaam’s next offering “Further memoirs of a Bush War Operator” went on sale in July 2020.

 [i] Belaam, A.J. , 2016 “Bush War Operator: Memoirs of the Rhodesian Light Infantry, Selous Scouts and Beyond, pg xi.